Latest SeedProd News

 Visual Hierarchy is Key

-Visual hierarchy is about arranging elements to guide the visitor’s eye to the most crucial parts first.
+Visual hierarchy means designing your page so visitors notice the most important parts first.
 There are many ways to achieve this.
 For instance, you can play around with the size, color, and position of different elements.

 WPBeginner blog layout example with visual hierarchy